Alexeyov/Empire-at-War-Linux-Mod-Tool/README.md

 Usually in your personal folder ```home/username``` there is a hidden folder ./steam, your file explorer should have an option by just right clicking to show hidden files(otherwise just check the settings).
 From inside there should be a direct link to the steam contents where you will find ```steamapps``` and inside ```common``` where the game and most proton versions are located, and the ```workshop``` folder which leads to downloaded mods.

 ## Compatdata and Saves location
-Inside ```steamapps``` there is the ```compatdata``` folder, this folder have a bunch of id folders, which have the same id as your games.
-32470 is the id for EAW.
-These replicate the folder hierarchy of windows, your saves should be at ```32470/pfx/drive_c/users/steamuser/Saved Games/Petroglyph/Empire At War - Forces of Corruption/Save ```
+Inside ```steamapps``` there is the ```compatdata``` folder, this folder have a bunch of id folders, which have the same steamid as your games, 32470 being the id for EAW.
+These replicate the folder hierarchy of windows, and have files needed in order to run your games properly.

+EAW saves should be at ```32470/pfx/drive_c/users/steamuser/Saved Games/Petroglyph/Empire At War - Forces of Corruption/Save ```

 ## Different Linux OS